-For Kleinian groups, one way to prove the corresponding result is to utilize the density point theorem.
-See Nicholls \cite[Theorem 4.4.4]{N} for example.
-On the other hand, Roblin \cite[pp.22--23]{R1} proved the result more generally for discrete isometry groups on ${\rm CAT}(-1)$ spaces.
-His arguments are almost acceptable even for the case of discrete isometry groups of Gromov hyperbolic spaces; only few modification like in Section \ref{3} is required.
+For Kleinian groups, one way to prove the corresponding result is to utilize the density point theorem (see Nicholls \cite[Theorem 4.4.4]{N} for example).
+In the other way, Roblin \cite[pp.22--23]{R1} proved the result more generally for discrete isometry groups on ${\rm CAT}(-1)$ spaces.
+His arguments are almost acceptable even in the case of discrete isometry groups of Gromov hyperbolic spaces; only few modifications such as those in Section \ref{3} are required.
 Nevertheless, our proof here is again based on the density point theorem; our purpose is to show that the family of shadows can be adapted to elements of the density point theorem for Borel measures on metric spaces in general.
-Concerning this theorem, necessary concepts are introduced from Federer \cite{F} below.
+Concerning this theorem, certain necessary concepts are introduced in the following from Federer \cite{F}.